jmarcon/closeall.alfredworkflow/README.md

-# CloseALL Alfred Workflow
+# CloseALL/ClearALL Alfred Workflow
-An Alfred Workflow to Close All opened alert notifications in your macos
+An Alfred Workflow to Clear/Close All opened alert notifications in your macos